Great news! We’re delighted to say that Wheelers is reopening from Thursday 1st October. Please book your place using the Wheelers Facebook Page.

 - Provide parents and carers with a break from their caring role

-If you’re interested in trying out our fun and friendly disability cycling service, get in touch today.
+If you’re interested in trying out our fun and friendly disability cycling service, please visit our Wheelers Facebook page, where you can find all the dates and times we’re running also to book your place.

 SERVICE FEES AND GRANTS